 - The ride is sagged.
-On route we have multiple vehicles and one van who brings up the rear, pulling signage and any water stations.
-The number of vehicles differs depending on participant size, but minimally 2 vehicles and a motorcycle.
+You’ll ride more than you think, but never more than you can.
+On route we have multiple vehicles and one van which brings up the rear, pulling signage and any water stations.
+The number of vehicles differs depending on participant size, but minimally two vehicles and a motorcycle.
 We don’t want you to get in the van, but it’s there if you need it.

 - Medical support is also on the route.
 Sometimes in a van, often on a bike, we have multiple emergency medical professionals should it be needed.

-- Dinner is at 6 pm and stays open until the last rider is in.
-Though we do start pulling riders from the course at four if you’re more than 20 miles from the finish.
-This is for safety and to ensure the group gets to camp within a decent window.
+- Dinner is at 6 pm and stays open until the last rider finishes.
+We do start pulling riders from the course at four if you’re more than 20 miles from the finish.
+We do this for safety and to ensure the group gets to camp within a decent window.
 Our average pace on these rides is 10mph with about 60 minutes of stopping.
 That means most riders will get to camp between 4 pm and 5 pm each day with a 7:30 am start on a typical Ramble day.
 Enough time to get camp set up, clean up and have a beer or two.

 - A final dinner is a sit-down event on the last night.
 You’ve just completed an awesome achievement.
 Time to celebrate.
 Each Ramble finale is a little different, but plan to spend some time with us at the end.
 Family and friends are welcome to attend for a nominal fee and with advanced notice.